AltUser44/travlr/README.md

 ### Testing

-**Explain your understanding of methods, endpoints, and security in a full stack application.**
+**Explain your understanding of methods, endpoints, and security in a full-stack application.**

 HTTP methods define the intent of a request.
 In this API, `GET` requests are read-only and publicly accessible—no token is required to browse trips. `POST`, `PUT`, and `DELETE` requests modify data and are therefore protected, meaning the server refuses them unless the request carries a valid JWT in the `Authorization: Bearer <token>` header.

 An endpoint is the combination of an HTTP method and a URL path that the server maps to a specific controller action.
 For example, `PUT /api/trips/:tripCode` maps to the `tripsUpdateTrip` controller.
-Testing all endpoints means verifying expected responses for both valid inputs and invalid inputs (wrong data types, missing fields) as well as both authenticated and unauthenticated calls.
+Testing all endpoints means verifying expected responses for both valid inputs and invalid inputs (wrong data types, missing fields), as well as both authenticated and unauthenticated calls.

 Security adds a testing dimension that goes beyond correctness.
 Every protected endpoint must be tested with: (1) no token—expecting a `401 Unauthorized` response; (2) a malformed or expired token—again expecting `401`; and (3) a valid token—expecting the operation to succeed.
 Tools like Postman make this straightforward by allowing custom `Authorization` headers to be included or omitted per request.
 The Angular `AuthGuard` was also tested by navigating directly to protected routes (`/add-trip`, `/edit-trip`) while logged out to confirm the guard redirected to the login page instead of rendering the form.